sygogo/AKG-DualCopyNet/README.md

  -model_path data/kp20k_exp
 ```

+Note: this is our setting for predict , you can modify it by yourself.

 | Dataset | beam size | max length |
 |:--------|----------:|:----------:|
 | nus     |       200 |     60     |
 | semeval |       200 |     30     |
 | inspec  |       200 |     60     |
 | kp20k   |        20 |     30     |

 ```shell
 python evaluation.py